-In a few days time, we head to Argentina, Buenos Aires to experience the Argentinian football culture the local way.
-Meet Stijn de Ruyck, who is in Buenos Aires to tick off probably the biggest trip on his bucket list!
+We just got back from our Ultimate Argentina trip in Buenos Aires to experience the Argentinian football culture the local way.
+Meet Stijn de Ruyck, who joined us in Buenos Aires to tick off probably the biggest trip on his football bucket list!

 Here’s his story:

 1. Can you tell us something about yourself?